 In the transition to school, where large group sizes exist and increased independence is required, your child will have acquired the necessary skills for moving forward.

-These sessions are run for those interested during the Energetic Explorers sessions.
+These sessions are run for those interested during the Blossom sessions.